20 February 2017

 preaching and misdemeanour’

-I was installed in Saint Mary’s Cathedral, Limerick, on Sunday afternoon [19 February 2017] as Precentor in the Joint Chapter of the Cathedral Churches of Saint Mary’s, Limerick, Saint Flannan’s, Killaloe, and Saint Brendan’s, Clonfert, Co Galway.
+I was installed in Saint Mary’s Cathedral, Limerick, on Sunday afternoon [19 February 2017] as Precentor in the Joint Chapter of the Cathedral Churches of Saint Mary’s, Limerick, Saint Flannan’s, Killaloe, Co Clare, and Saint Brendan’s, Clonfert, Co Galway.

 In the past, there has been a number of bishops in the family, including an Archbishop of Cashel, Bishops and Ferns, Waterford and Lismore and in Kildare and Leighlin, and at least two cathedral deans, both in Kilkenny, as well as priors, rectors and other clergy.